rgarofano/pico-kickstart/README.md

 # Raspberry Pi Pico W Kickstart
-This repo was made to speed up the process of writing your first program on the raspberry pi pico.
-Instrunctions for various operating systems can be found below.
+This repo was made to speed up the process of writing your first program on the Raspberry Pi Pico W. Instructions for various operating systems can be found below.

 ## Linux
 ### Step 1: install all prerequisite packages